 Not all companies pay dividends to their shareholders, but this doesn’t mean they aren’t using their profit to make their shareholders money.
 Instead, it may simply mean that they are using their profit to buy back shares and/or grow the value of the company.

-When your stock brings in a profit from increasing in value or paying dividends, you can use those earnings to buy more stocks.
+When your stock or mutual fund brings in a profit from increasing in value or paying dividends, you can use those earnings to buy more stocks.
 Ideally, those investments will end up making you even more money, which can then be invested back into the stock market again and again in an ongoing process.
 If you make good investments, the result will be that your money grows exponentially over time.

 This is the principle that investors such as Warren Buffett have used to turn just a few thousand dollars into billions of dollars.